"Whos house price statistics do you believe to assist with your property market decision making?"

 [OR, perhaps I should have used the old quote "lies, lies and damed statistics!"]

-For example, just what did the miriad of quotes and differing interpretations on the June 2011 quarter house price movements from so called, often self proclaimed, real estate "experts" tell us and just how much credability can we give these opinions & market predictions appearing almost daily in the press, on radio and TV?
+For example, just what did the miriad of quotes and differing interpretations on the September 2017[third] quarter house price movements from so called, often self proclaimed, real estate "experts" tell us and just how much credability can we give these opinions & market predictions appearing almost daily in the press, on radio and TV?

 Often, within a matter of days, differing headlines can be a little confusing and sometimes at odds with each other.